ylhyra/ylhyra_content/not_data/content/explanations/Það.md

 ---
 title: Það
+tags:
-tags: Word use
+- Word use
-tags: Words
+- Words
 ---

 '''Það''' can be a: